MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     The package starts installing and a sign-in dialog box opens.
 4. Enter your tenant administrator credentials to sign in to your organization to create the following:
     -	Azure AD security group for whom the recording will be enabled.
-    -	Microsoft Teams related artifacts such as, service principle and recording policy.
+    -	Microsoft Teams call recording related artifacts such as, service principle and recording policy.
 5. Accept the default settings and the script installs successfully.
-    You can proceed to configure the Microsoft Teams for conversation intelligence.
+    You can proceed to configure the Microsoft Teams call recording for conversation intelligence.
-### Configure Microsoft Teams
+### Configure Microsoft Teams call recording
 1. Sign in to Dynamics 365, and go to your sales app.
 2. Select the **change area** ![change area](media/change-area-icon.png) in the lower-left corner of the page, and then select **Sales Insights settings**.
     > [!div class="mx-imgBorder"]